TechGym/unicorn_concept/README.md

 •	Discounted Services.
 Discounts of products and services from the top companies who partner with the OSE platform.

-# UNICORN Application
+# UNIFI Application

-The UNICORN application shall provide open source services via the internet, or by mobile devices where members can logon and register for benefits and services.
-In addition, members can particpate in the procurement process for acquiring assets through the voting mechanism within the UNICORN system.
-The UNICORN system also provides members with Open Source Accounting functionality which displays OSE NFT asset portfolios as well as capital balances accumilated from coin offerings.
-The design of the UNICORN software system will consist of mobile and web technologies.
-The software development lifecycle will consist of small modulized software components to rapidly excelerate releases.
-This provides iterative functionality which matures as our products and service offerings mature.
-The funding to build UNICORN version 1.0 is required prior to beginning open source enconomic campaigns.
+The UNIFI application shall provide open source services via the internet, or by mobile devices where members can logon and register for benefits and services.
+In addition, members can particpate in the procurement process for acquiring assets through the voting mechanism within the UNIFI system.
+UNIFI also provides members with accounting insights, which displays OSE NFT asset portfolios, as well as capital balances accumilated from coin offerings.
+The design of the UNIFI software system will consist of mobile and web technologies.
+The software development lifecycle will consist of releasing small modulized software components to rapidly accelerate releases.
+This provides iterative functionality, while our products and service offerings mature.
+The funding to build UNIFI version 1.0 is required prior to beginning open source enconomic campaigns.

-The UNICORN software system shall contain the following components:
+The UNIFI software system shall contain the following components:

 •	Enrollment
 •	Enrollment Campaign Tracking